 Where: Akti Koumoundourou 20, Piraeus 185 33

-Considering its location, the restaurant is very reasonably priced.
+The restaurant is very reasonably priced considering its Mikrolimano location.
 It is highly recommended to reserve a table at Vosporos as it gets incredibly busy, especially at weekends.

 Getting to/Around Piraeus

-Piraeus is technically its own city, however, the Athenian suburbs have expanded so much from the city centre that the line between Athens and Piraeus is somewhat blurred.
+Piraeus is technically its own city.
+However, the Athenian districts have expanded so much from the city centre that the line between Athens and Piraeus is somewhat blurred.

 Where to Stay in Piraeus